-MICHAELMAS TERM: Substantial work on dissertation
+MICHAELMAS TERM: substantial work is undertaken on the dissertation

-OTH WEEK: student submits work done over summer to supervisor.
+OTH WEEK: students submit work done over the summer to their supervisor.

-1ST WEEK: student receives back written and oral comments on submitted work from supervisor.
-Agrees with supervisor the timetable for completion of the dissertation.
+In or after 1ST WEEK: students receive back written and oral comments on submitted work from their supervisor, agree with their supervisor the timetable for completion of the dissertation, and meet their supervisor on further occasions as required during the rest of the Term.

-Presents a full first draft to supervisor at the START OF HILARY TERM.
+Students should present a full first draft to supervisor by no later than the START OF HILARY TERM.

-BEGINNING OF HILARY TERM: student gives brief presentation on dissertation topic and progress made.
-Incorporates supervisor's comments in final draft of dissertation.
+BEGINNING OF HILARY TERM: students give a brief presentation on their dissertation topic and the progress made.
+This should incorporates supervisor's comments on the draft of the dissertation.